bertkdowns/pyomo-replace/paper/paper.md

 ---
-title: Variable Replacement as a technique for Managing Complexity in large Equation-Oriented models
+title: Variable Replacement as a technique for Managing Complexity in large Equation-Oriented Chemical Process Models
 bibliography: refs.bib
 ---